telekom-security/tpotce/README.md

 ## Customize T-Pot Honeypots and Services

-In `~/tpotce/compose` you will find everything you need to adjust the T-Pot Standard / HIVE installation:
+In `~/tpotce/compose` you will find everything you need to adjust the T-Pot Standard / Hive installation:
 ```
 customizer.py
 llm.yml